phuslu/log/README.md

 	Level Level

 	// Caller determines if adds the file:line of the "caller" key.
+	// If Caller is negative, adds the full /path/to/file:line of the "caller" key.
 	Caller int

 	// TimeField defines the time filed name in output.
 It uses "time" in if empty.